 Several years ago, I wrote an article, titled “20 Lies Divorced People Tell themselves.”
-The producers of the WGN podcast, “Uh-PARENT-ly” happened to see it, and asked me to be a guest on the show to talk about each one of these lies, why people tell them, and how to better cope with divorce.
+The producers of the WGN podcast, “Uh-PARENT-ly” happened to see it, and asked me to be a guest on the show to talk about each one of these lies divorce people tell, why people tell them, and how to better cope with divorce.
 The podcast also included advice for when/when not to tell the kids, and tips on co-parenting.

 It was so much fun talking with Anne and Tracy!

-In the meantime, here are 20 Lies Divorced Men And Women Tell Themselves” in an effort to cope with divorce.
+In the meantime, here are 20 Lies Divorced People Tell Themselves” in an effort to cope with divorce.

 1. I could care less what happens to my ex.

 Not true.
-You DO care about your ex and you will in a way forever.
+Most divorced people care about their ex and will in a way forever.
 People say this as a defense mechanism, and out of anger, frustration, and resentment.

 2. I hate when I’m not with my kids.